web-platform-tests/interop-2022-viewport/explainers/sizing.md

 [^fn1]: When specs talk about _“the Viewport”_, they mean [the Layout Viewport](./layout-viewport.md).

+### Findings

+💡 These findings are a textual representation of the [test results table](https://goo.gle/interop-2022-viewport-testresults).

+In all browsers the `innerHeight` and `innerWidth` behave as defined/expected.

+When pinch-zooming in, WebKit adjusts these values as you pich-zoom in on the page, taking over the `width`/`height` of the [Visual Viewport](./visual-viewport.md)

 ## `window.outerWidth` and `window.outerHeight`

+### Definition

 `window.outerWidth` and `window.outerHeight` are defined in the [CSSOM View Module](https://drafts.csswg.org/cssom-view/#dom-window-outerwidth):

 > The `outerWidth` attribute must return the width of the client window.
 If there is no client window this attribute must return zero.
 >
 > The `outerHeight` attribute must return the height of the client window.
 If there is no client window this attribute must return zero.

+### Findings

+💡 These findings are a textual representation of the [test results table](https://goo.gle/interop-2022-viewport-testresults).

+On Desktop all is pretty straigthforward and the `outerHeight` equals the [`innerHeight`](#windowinnerwidth-and-windowinnerheight) + the size of the browser’s top and bottom bars.

+On Mobile it’s a different story:

+- Only Safari on iOS and Chrome on iOS see the `outerHeight` as the _(unzoomed [^fn1])_ `innerHeight` + size of the browser’s chrome.
+Essentially this equals the screen’s `height` here, as apps run fullscreen on such devices.
+- Most other mobile browsers use the values from `innerHeight` as the value for its `outerHeight`.
+When the UA UI Toolbars retract, both sizes get adjusted.
+This seems wrong.
+- Firefox on Android does something special where the `outerHeight` is a value somewhere in between the [Small Viewport](./viewport-units.md#the-small-viewport) _(`innerHeight` when UA UI is expanded)_ and [Large Viewport](./viewport-units.md#the-large-viewport) _(`innerHeight` when UA UI is retracted)_.

+[^fn1]: “unzoomed” because `innerHeight` resizes in these browsers.
+See the section covering [`innerHeight`](#windowinnerwidth-and-windowinnerheight)

 ## `document.documentElement.clientWidth` and `document.documentElement.clientHeight`